AstraZeneca-NGS/exac_browser/README.md

     mkdir database

-In a separate tab, start the mongo database server:
+In a separate tab, start the mongo database server.
+Use NUMA runner that addresses mongo performance issues (see details here http://www.xtivia.com/running-mongodb-on-numa-hardware/):

     numactl --interleave=all mongod --dbpath database/